BUENYIM87/BUENYIM87/README.md

 About Me

-I'm a Virtual Assistant (VA) specializing in talent management and entertainment, with expertise in writing and communication.
-I have over three years of experience assisting entrepreneurs, coaches, and entertainment professionals.
+I'm a Virtual Assistant (VA) specialising in talent management and entertainment, with expertise in writing and communication.
+I have over three years of experience assisting entrepreneurs, and professionals.
 Additionally, I'm a creative writer passionate about storytelling, werewolf fiction, and educational wildlife narratives.

 My Background: